AnshuGupta2029/delta-Demo1/README.md

 # delta-Demo1
-this is a demo fro gti and github class
+this is a demo fro gti and github class.